Trump threatens to try to take back the Panama Canal. Panama's president balks at the suggestion

 He did not explain how that would be possible.

-Without mentioning Trump by name, Mulino addressed the president-elect’s complaints over rising fees for ships crossing the canal, saying that they are set by experts who take into account operational costs, and supply and demand factors.
+Without mentioning Trump by name, Mulino addressed Trump’s complaints over rising fees for ships crossing the canal, saying they are set by experts who take into account operational costs, and supply and demand factors.

 “The tariffs are not set on a whim” Mulino said.
 He noted that Panama has expanded the canal over the years to increase ship traffic “on its own initiative,” and added that shipping fee increases help pay for improvements.

-Note: This story has been corrected to reflect that Panama’s president Mulino was elected in May, not April.